 I Want My Beloved to Be Happy: One episode features a girl named Tae Sakairi, who is so in love with the idea of playing the "victim" of this trope, that she actually becomes distressed when the object of her affection, her childhood friend Kei, rejects the "other woman" and decides to fall in love with Tae instead.
 Tragedy soon ensues.

 Karma Houdini: Subverted by the townspeople of season 2.
 Sure they've escaped mortal justice but they'll still go to Hell when they die.

 Kick the Dog: Many of Ai's targets do plenty of this, driving their victims to seek vengeance through the Hell Correspondence.

 A girl named Miki Kawakami has two Welsh Corgis.
 The evil, greedy, abusive rich woman the girl is forced to keep house for, Chinatsu Shimono, poisons both dogs and then drowns the puppies that the second dog had given birth to the day before.
-Miki, who had made the contract with Enma Ai but was hesitant to fulfill it, sends the bitch to Hell immediately after finding out about the puppies. (episode 18 of the first season)
+Miki, who had made the contract with Enma Ai but was hesitant to fulfill it, sends the bitch to Hell immediately after finding out about the puppies.
+Which is literally seconds after the police arrived and arrested the woman for multiple murders, so this could be also interpreted as an act of guilt.
+"I couldn't stop her in time and I deserve to go to hell for it." (episode 18 of the first season)

 A girl named Mioi Hatsumi owns a chihuahua and lives in a building with a woman named Shimatani.
 Shimatani attempts to get Hatsumi's dog kicked out of the apartment, and finally ends up poisoning the dog and causing Hatsumi to fall off a balcony.
 Yes, she gets it. (episode 8 of Mitsuganae)